rekhamalli/Data-Analysis-projects/README.md

 Created custom measures using DAX (Data Analysis Expressions) to calculate the percentage of presence, WFH, and sick leaves.
 Aggregated data based on employee attendance records to generate insights.

+DAX Formulas Used

+1️⃣ Present Days Calculation

+Present Days =
+VAR Presentdays = CALCULATE(COUNT('Final Data'[Value]), 'Final Data'[Value] = "P")

+RETURN Presentdays + [WFH Count]

+This formula counts the total number of Present (P) days from the dataset.
+It also adds Work from Home (WFH) days to get the total number of working days, considering both in-office and remote attendance.

+2️⃣ Presence Percentage (%)

+Presence % = DIVIDE([Present Days], 'Measure Table'[Total Working Days], 0)

+This metric calculates the percentage of days an employee was present compared to the total working days.
+The DIVIDE function ensures safe division, avoiding errors if Total Working Days = 0.

+3️⃣ Total Working Days Calculation

+Total Working Days =

+VAR totaldays = COUNT('Final Data'[Value])

+VAR nonworkdays = CALCULATE(COUNT('Final Data'[Value]), 'Final Data'[Value] IN {"WO", "HO"})

+RETURN totaldays - nonworkdays

+This formula counts the total days recorded in the dataset.
+It then excludes weekends (WO) and holidays (HO) to derive the actual total working days.

+4️⃣ Sick Leave (SL) Count and Percentage (%)

+SL Count = SUM('Final Data'[SL Count])

+This formula sums up all instances of sick leaves (SL Count) recorded in the dataset.

+SL % = DIVIDE([SL Count], [Total Working Days], 0)

+This calculates the percentage of sick leaves relative to the total working days.

+5️⃣ Work from Home (WFH) Count and Percentage (%)

+WFH Count = SUM('Final Data'[WFH Count])

+This sums up all instances of Work from Home (WFH Count) in the dataset.

+WFH % = DIVIDE([WFH Count], [Present Days], 0)

+This calculates the percentage of Work from Home days relative to Present Days.

 * Dashboard Elements:

 Employee Table: Displays individual attendance percentages (Presence, WFH, SL).